lawsmd/Rock-Castle-Construction-Company/README.md

 This particular cardinality creates barriers when slicing or filtering by the variable which holds the relationship.
 To resolve this, a third table - simply named *Combined* - was imported with all of the existing data aggregated together.
 Visualizations throughout the dashboard would only reference ***either*** the *Sales* or *Expenses* tables, but use the *Combined* table's **Date** relationship for their filtering purposes.

 However, as a result, any visualization which used Sales ***and*** Expenses together (i.e. *Profit and Loss*) would need special input filtering via programming code.
-For Power BI, the languase used is known as **DAX**, which Microsoft defines as:
+For Power BI, the languase used is **DAX**, which Microsoft defines as:

 > "DAX is a collection of functions, operators, and constants that can be used in a formula, or expression, to calculate and return one or more values.
 Stated more simply, DAX helps you create new information from data already in your model."